maltesie/ChimericFragments/README.md

 The workflow can be split into a few simple steps:

-1. create project folder
+1. create a project folder
-2. copy 2 RILSeq paired end sequencing files, an annotation file and a reference genome sequence file into the project folder.
+2. copy 2 paired end sequencing files, an annotation file and a genome sequence file into it
 3. copy default config.jl into project folder and edit as necessary
-4. run the rilseq.jl script and pass the project folder as an argument
+4. run the chimeric_fragments.jl script and pass the project folder as an argument

 ### edit config.jl